HemingwayLee/cloud-cheatsheet/cloud-applying/README.md

    - Able to show/sell projects/source-code to other countries (Thai or Malaysia)

 ## Project Schedule
-- [4 weeks] Discover Requirements (e.g., What services we need on the cloud)
+- [1-2 weeks] Discover Requirements (e.g., What services we need on the cloud)
+  - Visit stakeholders
+  - Prioritize Azure services
-- [4 weeks] Learn & use Azure services and then document them
+- [2-4 weeks] Learn & use Azure services and then document them
-- [4 weeks] Develop a PoC project and a open data project on Azure
+- [2-4 weeks] Develop a PoC project and a open data project on Azure

 ## Resource Plan
 - PM & TechLead: me